 The study evaluated counties in South Carolina with the highest investment from business, real estate, government, and the local economy.
 The study looked at business growth, GDP growth (in the millions), new building permits, and federal funding to calculate each county’s overall incoming investments index.

 Berkeley County ranked 73rd nationally and number two statewide, with an incoming investment index of 56.42.
 Charleston County ranked 83rd nationally and number four statewide, with an incoming investment index of 55.39.
 Dorchester County, at number eight statewide, ranked 200 nationally with an investment index of 46.19.

 The SmartAsset study examined the change in the number of businesses established in each location over three years to show whether or not people are starting new businesses in each county.
 The study looked at real growth (inflation-adjusted) in the local economy.
 It measured real estate growth in the local market by calculating the number of new building permits per 1,000 homes.
 The final factor examined was federal funding received by each county in the form of contracts awarded to businesses which were then divided by the population.
 These four factors were used to score each county and then to create the counties’ final ranking.

 K-Con Inc. is a full-service design-build general contractor specializing in commercial, light-industrial, and government construction.
-K-Con Inc. serves commercial and government entities in Charleston and across the United States.
+K-Con Inc. serves commercial and government entities in Charleston and the United States.
 Contact us today to see how we can best serve your needs.